-The 2010 Further Assessment estimated that within the AQMA at Pathhead the contribution of domestic solid fuel burning to the annual mean $PM{10}$ concentrations is approximately 3 - 4 ug/m.
+The 2010 Further Assessment estimated that within the AQMA at Pathhead the contribution of domestic solid fuel burning to the annual mean PM10 concentrations is approximately 3 - 4 ug/m3.

-Following installation of the gas mains into the village of Pathhead a reduction in $PM{10}$ level has been noted.
-Whilst the reduction to date is not as high as predicted it is expected that $PM{10}$ levels will reduce further as more households switch from domestic solid fuel to gas.
-On the basis of works having been undertaken to provide a sustained reduction in $PM{10}$ concentrations, permission has been given by Scottish Government and the Scottish Environment Protection Agency to revoke the AQMA.
+Following installation of the gas mains into the village of Pathhead a reduction in PM10 level has been noted.
+Whilst the reductions over the 2011 and 2012 monitoring periods were not as high as predicted it is expected that PM{10} levels will reduce further as more households switch from domestic solid fuel to gas.
+On the basis of works having been undertaken to provide a sustained reduction in PM{10} concentrations, permission was given by Scottish Government and the Scottish Environment Protection Agency in May 2013 to begin the process of revoking the AQMA.